Conditional Aalen--Johansen estimation: Uniform consistency

 where $C_j(t | x) := \amsmathbb{P}(R \leq t, Z_R = j \, | \, X = x)$ with Nadaraya--Watson type kernel estimator

 Note that according to~\eqref{eq:nada_conv},

-The fact that we may basically recover $\amsmathbb{I}^{(n)}_j$ from the kernel estimators of the counts is used to great extent in the proofs.
+{Equation~\eqref{eq:indicator_decomp} is of independent interest.} The fact that we may basically recover $\amsmathbb{I}^{(n)}_j$ from the kernel estimators of the counts is used to great extent in the proofs.
 It is, however, also directly relevant in connection with the implementation of the estimators, where it can lead to significant reductions in computational load.
 Indeed, construction of $\amsmathbb{N}^{(n)}_{jk}(\cdot | x)$ is relatively cheap compared to $\amsmathbb{I}^{(n)}_j(\cdot | x)$, and identity~\eqref{eq:indicator_decomp} serves to circumvent the explicit computation of the latter.

 Notice that the correction factor $C_j(t | x)$ disappears as censoring becomes lighter, giving a direct interpretation of~\eqref{eq:pc_decomp} as expected inflow and outflow of a state, but adjusted for censoring.
 The correction factors are such that summation with respect to $j$ simply yields the distribution of the censoring mechanism.